 Read more about HTML5, CSS3, or jQuery.

 No longer are websites exclusively delivered to desktops - nowadays the portable device userbase is just as significant.
 Responsive design is the art of ensuring that your website moulds itself to the medium, to give the optimum user experience.

-Read more about Responsive Design at Wikipedia→
+Read more about RWD at Wikipedia→